Azure/azure-sdk-for-net/sdk/ai/Azure.AI.Inference/samples/Sample5_ChatCompletionsWithImages.md

-# Chat Completions with an Image URL Input
+# Chat Completions with an Image Input

 This sample demonstrates how to get a chat completions response from the service using a synchronous call.
-It shows how to include an image URL in the input chat messages.
+It shows different ways to include an image in the input chat messages.

 This sample will only work on AI models that support image input.